dev-tony-hu/zstd-dotnet/README.md

 ## License

 Distributed under the MIT License.
-Upstream zstd licenses are bundled in the `licenses/` directory.
+Upstream Zstandard library code used here (only the `lib` directory, built as a dynamically linked native library) is under the 3-clause BSD license.
+See `licenses/THIRD-PARTY-NOTICES.txt` for architectural usage notes and `licenses/zstdlicense.txt` for the full upstream BSD text.

 ## Acknowledgements